This post may contain affiliate links.

 Common Mistakes to Avoid

-- Overcooking the salmon.
-Dry salmon ruins the bowl.
-Pull it from the oven when the thickest part reaches 125-130°F for medium or 145°F if you prefer it fully cooked.
-It will continue cooking slightly as it rests.
+• Overcooking the salmon.
+Pull it from the oven when the thickest part reads 125-130°F for medium or 145°F for fully cooked.
+It will continue cooking as it rests, so err on the side of pulling it slightly early.

-- Skipping the rest time.
-Let the salmon sit for 2-3 minutes before flaking.
-This keeps it juicy and makes it easier to break into clean chunks.
+• Skipping the rest time.
+Let the salmon sit for 2 to 3 minutes before flaking.
+This keeps it juicy and makes it easier to break apart cleanly.

-- Dressing the greens too early.
-If you’re meal prepping or serving this over time, keep the dressing separate until right before eating.
-Dressed greens wilt fast and make the bowl soggy.
+• Dressing the greens too early.
+Dressed greens wilt fast.
+If you’re meal prepping or assembling bowls over time, keep the dressing separate until right before eating.

-- Using low-quality feta.
-Block feta packed in brine is noticeably creamier and more flavorful than pre-crumbled feta from a bag.
-It’s worth the small upgrade.
+• Using pre-crumbled feta.
+Block feta packed in brine is noticeably creamier and more flavorful.
+It’s a small upgrade that makes a real difference in the bowl.

 What to Add to a Salmon Bowl